-So if you want to save a bit of space the 2950 might be the better option.
+So if you need a folding treadmill, then the Commercial 2950 might be the better option.

 Nordictrack 2950 Treadmill vs X22i – Extra Cooling Fan

-The Nordictrack 2950 also has a stability bar under the console.
+The Nordictrack 2950 also has a stability bar under the console (see the pic above).
 This has a 3rd cooling fan (in addition to the two fans in the console) and extra room for things like your keys, remote etc. You don’t get this with the X22i.

 The X22i however does have the two-cooling fan option in the console.
 So both treadmills can keep you pretty cool as you workout.

-The Commercial 2950 treadmill however does have a few benefits as well, like the adjustable cushioning, more affordable price and the ability to fold up.
+The Commercial 2950 treadmill however does have a few advantages as well, like the adjustable cushioning, more affordable price and the ability to fold up.

 So it really comes down to what you’re looking for at the end of the day.
 Either way, you can’t beat the monster console or the online personal training benefits of either machine!